-- 1. The security functionality works as expected. - 2.
-The vulnerability tests showed that the TOE is resistant against all tested public known vulnerabilities based on recent internet scans.

-The vulnerability scans did not reveal vulnerabilities that could be exploited on the level of EAL2.
+- The security functionality works as expected. - The vulnerability test showed that the TOE is resistant against all tested public known vulnerabilities based on recent Internet scans. - The vulnerability scans did not reveal vulnerabilities that could be exploited on the level of EAL2.